square/square-connect-go-sdk/swagger/docs/CatalogApi.md

 > SearchCatalogObjectsResponse SearchCatalogObjects(ctx, body)
 SearchCatalogObjects

-Searches for [CatalogObject](#type-CatalogObject) of any types against supported search attribute values,  excluding custom attribute values on items or item variations, against one or more of the specified query expressions,   This (`SearchCatalogObjects`) endpoint differs from the [SearchCatalogItems](#endpoint-Catalog-SearchCatalogItems) endpoint in the following aspects:  - `SearchCatalogItems` can only search for items or item variations, whereas `SearchCatalogObjects` can search for any type of catalog objects. - `SearchCatalogItems` supports the custom attribute query filters to return items or item variations that contain custom attribute values, where `SearchCatalogObjects` does not. - `SearchCatalogItems` does not support the `include_deleted_objects` filter to search for deleted items or item variations, whereas `SearchCatalogObjects` does. - The both endpoints have different call conventions, including the query filter formats.
+Searches for [CatalogObject](#type-CatalogObject) of any type by matching supported search attribute values, excluding custom attribute values on items or item variations, against one or more of the specified query expressions.
+This (`SearchCatalogObjects`) endpoint differs from the [SearchCatalogItems](#endpoint-Catalog-SearchCatalogItems) endpoint in the following aspects:  - `SearchCatalogItems` can only search for items or item variations, whereas `SearchCatalogObjects` can search for any type of catalog objects. - `SearchCatalogItems` supports the custom attribute query filters to return items or item variations that contain custom attribute values, where `SearchCatalogObjects` does not. - `SearchCatalogItems` does not support the `include_deleted_objects` filter to search for deleted items or item variations, whereas `SearchCatalogObjects` does. - The both endpoints have different call conventions, including the query filter formats.

 ### Required Parameters